 LPNs (or LVNs) are trained to perform a very broad range of tasks related to patient care.
 They tend to be the main point of contact for patients since they take care of the day-to-day tasks involved in basic bedside care.
 Therefore, patients often trust and relate to nurses more than any other health professionals, such as surgeons or specialists.
 This is important because it can mean that patients are more likely to become comfortable enough with an LPN to talk about new or recurring symptoms or to disclose important background information (which the LPN, in turn, can pass on to physicians and other health professionals involved in a patient's case).

-If you are wondering, "What do nurses do, specifically?" the list can be extremely long, but here are some of the most common duties assigned to an LPN or LVN:
+Here are some of the most common duties assigned to an LPN or LVN:

 - Cleaning and dressing wounds

 - Administering IVs and drips (as prescribed by physicians)